Registering in the commune: A key step in your employee’s relocation journey

 Non-EU employees (except Blue Card holders) must collect an “Annex 49” document before starting work.

-After rgistration, a local police officer will visit the employee’s home to verifythey are living at the stated address.
-These visits are unannounced andtypically occur after 6 PM or on Saturdays.
+After registration, a local police officer will visit the employee’s home to verify they are living at the stated address.
+These visits are unannounced and typically occur after 6 PM or on Saturdays.

 We monitor the process and follow up if the visit is delayed.